fungiboletus/DriveOnSurface/README.md

  * Give the tags to the players according to their colors
  * Start the game (and wait to the green lights)
  * Players can control their karts using directions keys or orientation sensors
- * If a player obtain a bonus, he can put the correct tag on the table
+ * If a player obtain a bonus, he can put the correct tag on the table where he wants to put the trap

  _If you want to play a other track, you have to restart all the process (restart the server, the pixel sense client and the gamers clients…)._